AlafariAbdullah/setup-docs/README.md

 ## Updating the Helper
-It's simple to update the Helper, Just send this action via either a script, button or anything else
+Updating the Helper is simple.
+You can do this by sending the following action through a script, button, or any other method :
 ```YAML
   - action: input_datetime.set_datetime
     metadata: {}